wowsinfo/WoWs-Info-Seven/extra/Diaries/henry.md

 ### What to do tomorrow?
 ~~~

+## /04/2020
+### Summary
+Not much code have been written but player ship and player ship details are basically done.
+### What to do tomorrow?
+Add ship filter and personal rating.
+Then, rank.
+After that, I will clean up my code and work on details and localization.
+Wiki section still needs some work.

 ## 21/04/2020
 ### Summary
 Basically, charts are done for player info.
 I might add more but I think that's about it for now.